j-oshi/Gulp-boiler-plate/README.md

 - create an img folder and put image files in app->img.

 * Child folders are accepted
-* Files in scss components folder are combined to a single components.css in the destination folder.
+* Files in scss components folder are combined to a components.css in the destination folder.
 ```

 ### To process files